-The tools that you would be requiring for creating a ready to be shared landing page includes:
+The tools that you would be required for creating a ready to be shared landing page include:

-For Creating Pages – Unbounce, LanderApp, Launchrock, Lead Pages, QuickMVP
+For creating pages – Unbounce, LanderApp, Launchrock, Lead Pages, QuickMVP, and more

-5. Upload rough version of the app on review websites
+5. Upload a rough version of the app on review websites

-There are a number of websites where you can submit in your app idea – like ProductHunt or AngelList, etc. So, put in your idea there and see how other entrepreneurs and general new business enthusiasts are reacting to it.
+There are a number of websites where you can submit your app idea.
+So, put in your idea there and see how other entrepreneurs and general new business enthusiasts are reacting to it.

 When it comes to transforming your app idea into approaches or ways that can be shared for the world to explore and dissect in detail, there are three methods that come up – MVP, POC, and Prototype.

-Let us look at all the three approaches in a little detail now.
+Let us look at all three approaches in a little detail now.

 Proof of concept (POC)

-The intent of this approach is to see how the idea is looking inside a mobile app, at a very raw level.
-It helps mobile app developers understand what flow should be kept and how long will it take.
-In fact, POC is the stage which plays a very important role in determining how long does it take to develop a mobile app.
+The intent of this approach is to see how the idea looks inside a mobile app, at a very raw level.
+It helps mobile app developers understand what flow should be kept and how long it will take.
+In fact, POC is the stage that plays a very important role in determining how long it takes to develop a mobile app.

 Mobile app prototype

-While the intent of POC is to show that a feature can be added in the app, Prototype shows how it can be done.
+While the intent of POC is to show that a feature can be added into the app, the prototype shows how it can be done.
 A prototype is basically an interactive model of the end product which communicates the navigation and design of your application, which can be made using a number of tools.

 Minimum viable product (MVP)

 MVPs are your best shot answer to know how to develop an app idea.
 It is a minimal form of your mobile application which is shared in the market to test.
-MVP helps in understanding how exactly are your users interacting with the app.
-While prototyping helps in solving issues which arise at the start of the development process, the intended outcome of MVPs is for identifying the pain point of the users and some time to get funding from investors.
+MVP helps in understanding how exactly your users are interacting with the app.
+While prototyping helps in solving issues which arise at the start of the development process, the intended outcome of MVPs is to identify the pain point of the users and sometimes to get funding from investors.